jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

     - No built-in UI for creating charts.
     - Can't publish my charts as web-based dashboards.
     - Poor/ buggy support for my plotting tool.
-    - Displaying highly dimensional data (e.g. array of array of arrays, too many rows/ columns to fit on screen).
+    - Difficulty displaying highly dimensional data (e.g. array of array of arrays, too many rows/ columns to fit on screen).
     - Lacking templating support (Jinja2)

     For each of the items above, specify: